 You should check with your child’s school and make sure your child follows the rules.

-How can I stop my child seeing inappropriate content on their mobile while at school?
+How can I stop my child from seeing inappropriate content on their mobile while at school?

 Broadband companies offer parental controls for every device connected to your home Wi-Fi network, making adult content inaccessible.
-But these don’t work away from the home, or if your child disconnects from the network and uses mobile data instead.
+But these don’t work away from home or if your child disconnects from the network and uses mobile data instead.

-Mobile companies switch on adult content filters by default, so when you take out a contract you shouldn’t be able to access inappropriate content.
+Mobile companies switch on adult content filters by default, so you shouldn’t be able to access inappropriate content when you take out a contract.
 You can change these settings if you like.
 Just contact your mobile operator to find out how.

 Here are the contact details for the main mobile networks.